bobwebxx/bobwebxx.github.io/_posts/2024-12-24-get-rid-of-google-products.md

 tags: project-google
 ---

-# Project: Get rid of Google
+# How to get rid of Google

 Create date: 2024-12-23
 Last update: 2024-12-23

+Ultimate goal: return to free tier.

 --